Drishte-Developement/Pedestrian-Attributes-Annotation-Tool/README.md

 # Setup for linux(ununtu):

-* sudo apt install python3-pip
+* sudo apt install python3-pip <br/>

-* sudo apt-get install python3-tk
+* sudo apt-get install python3-tk <br/>

 * pip3 install Pillow

 # Setup for Windows

-* Python3
+* Python3 <br/>
-1.Download windows compatible python3 exe file from here: https://www.python.org/downloads/
+1.Download windows compatible python3 exe file from here: https://www.python.org/downloads/<br/>
-2.Run the Python Installer once downloaded.
+2.Run the Python Installer once downloaded. <br/>
-3.Select Install Now – the recommended installation options.
+3.Select Install Now – the recommended installation options. <br/>

 4.The next dialog will prompt you to select whether to Disable path length limit.
 No need to do it though it will allow Python to bypass the 260-character MAX_PATH limit.
-Effectively, it will enable Python to use long path names.
+Effectively, it will enable Python to use long path names.<br/>
 5.Open cmd and type: **python**.
 It should open python compiler in cmd if every thing installed correctly.
-Exit the terminal using **exit()** command.
+Exit the terminal using **exit()** command.<br/>

 * Tkinter
 6. Install pillow using : **pip install Pillow**